-What Caused the Labor Shortage?
+What Caused the Skilled Labor Shortage?

 Effects of the Labor Shortage

-- Find and retain skilled workers.
+- Making it more difficult to find and retain skilled workers.

-- Submit higher bids for projects.
+- Requiring contractors to submit higher bids for projects.

+As the trades struggle to attract and train more skilled workers, the construction industry continues to grow.
 With an aging housing infrastructure, more home improvement and repair expenditures and a growing trend of urbanization, plumbers need creative solutions to compensate for a shortage in skilled workers.

 Overcoming the Labor Shortage with Innovative Solutions